 In the words of the immortal Mets manager Yogi Berra “throw the bums out!”
 This applies to the executive, legislative and judicial branches that rely on cronyism for personal gain and funding for future political gains.
 We need to reform campaign finance laws because “contribute to us now and then play with tax payer funds” is the mantra for greedy politicians.

 Personally, I feel that it would be tragic to continue with this improper environment — the founding fathers had it right that after a life of successes one should then move into political office with a knowledge of the real world.
 Washington with his 8,000 acres of land risked it all for this principle.
 It was never intended that elected office would be a full time, lifelong, career for anyone.
 The signatories of the Declaration of Independence pledged their lives and fortunes to each other.

 In the philosophy of Washington, Hamilton, Franklin and Jefferson, my personal heroes, and our founding fathers, I find that there is no need to accept a salary for this public office.
-Any salary I receive, once elected, I will be donating to scientific research and charities.
-I have not accepted any campaign contributions and I will not accept a salary from the Town, once elected.
+I have not accepted any campaign contributions and once elected will donate any salary to scientific research and charities.
 I feel that it is my responsibility to work on making this Town a wonderful place to live again – a salary is not necessary.